christianbundy/meteor-es6/README.md

 # Meteor ES6

 Compile ECMAScript 6 (Harmony) to ECMAScript 5 with Google's [Traceur compiler](https://github.com/google/traceur-compiler).

+Files ending with `.next.js` will be compiled (with source maps) and bundled automatically.

 ## Getting Started